tidalcycles/tidalcycles.github.io/_functions/synth_parameters/legato.md

 &nbsp;

 [1]: SuperDirt normally receives messages from Tidal and calculates the inter-onset time automatically, but you can use the `delta` parameter to override this and control it directly.
+The user-provided `delta` will then be multiplied by `legato` (if provided) as normal.